 - Formalwear Lending Service to ensure that the high cost of formalwear isn’t a barrier for any student.

-- Fulfil Your Potential fund which makes small one-off grants to UG and PG students in financial hardship who need to purchase sports kit or equipment, pay for travel to an interview, or buy expensive compulsory texts for their modules (to be donated to the College’s library when they are no longer needed).
+- Opportunities Fund which makes small one-off grants to UG and PG students in financial hardship who need to purchase sports kit or equipment, pay for travel to an interview, or buy expensive compulsory texts for their modules (to be donated to the College’s library when they are no longer needed).
 This fund will also make available a number of subsidised tickets to College events like the Candlemas and Summer Balls.
 This fund is supported by the generosity of our alumni community and is administered by College Officers.

 - Fancy Dress Lending Service which allows students to borrow items of fancy dress donated by other students when they are no longer wanted.